The Beatles song John Lennon created by accident when he was stoned

-The song would be released as the B-side to ‘Paperback Writer’ and recorded during the sessions for the band’s seminal record Revolver.
-Often seen as the moment The Beatles did away with their clean-cut image, it is also the moment John Lennon began to experiment with drugs and music equally.
+The song would be released as the B-side to ‘Paperback Writer’ and recorded during the sessions for the band’s seminal 1966 record Revolver.
+Often seen as the moment The Beatles did away with their clean-cut image, it is also the moment John Lennon began to experiment with drugs and music in equal measure and it’s hard to ignore the liberation in his creative construction.

-Long gone were the days when Lennon could pick up his guitar write a pretty song about a pretty girl and call it a day.
+Long gone were the days when Lennon would pick up his guitar write a pretty song about a pretty girl and call it a day, clocking out for the evening and head down the pub.
 As Beatlemania began to subside, at least the screaming fan girl bit, Lennon turned inward and began using his songs to reflect his personal issues.
+He had now become an artist rather than a pop star.

-He wasn’t just using his lyrics to express himself, Lennon also pursued the art of expert studio recording, sometimes by accident: “After we’d done the session on that particular song — it ended at about four or five in the morning — I went home with a tape to see what else you could do with it.
+He wasn’t just using his lyrics to express himself, Lennon also pursued the art of experimental studio recording, messing around with effects sometimes achieving perfection by accident: “After we’d done the session on that particular song — it ended at about four or five in the morning — I went home with a tape to see what else you could do with it.
 And I was sort of very tired, you know, not knowing what I was doing, and I just happened to put it on my own tape recorder and it came out backwards.
 And I liked it better.
 So that’s how it happened.”

 Unwittingly Lennon had put the first piece of backward tape on record and it all happened because he was stoned.
 Speaking toPlayboy in 1980 Lennon confessed: “I got home from the studio and I was stoned out of my mind on marijuana… and, as I usually do, I listened to what I’d recorded that day.
 Somehow it got on backwards and I sat there, transfixed, with the earphones on, with a big hash joint.